qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Qibolab provides support to different quantum laboratories.

-Each lab configuration is implemented using a :class:`qibolab.platform.Platform` object which orchestrates instruments, qubits and channels and provides the basic features for executing pulses.
+Each lab configuration is implemented using a :class:`qibolab.Platform` object which orchestrates instruments, qubits and channels and provides the basic features for executing pulses.
 Therefore, the ``Platform`` enables the user to interface with all the required lab instruments at the same time with minimum effort.